mdlab-um/bk-voltage-gating/README.md

 # Voltage activation of BK channels
 Data and Structure files related to voltage-gating simulations of Core-MT BK channels

-**PDB:** PDB structures of resting and activated Core-MT BK channel
+**PDB/:** PDB structures of resting and activated Core-MT BK channel

 ## Key contributors